What Are Prescription Painkillers?

 - Using more of the drugs or using them longer than you intended

-- Can’t control or cut down use
+- Inability to control or cut down use

-- Use despite legal or social problems
+- Using the drugs despite legal or social problems

-- Stop or cut down important activities
+- Stopping or cutting down important activities

-- Use despite physical or mental problems
+- Using these drugs despite physical or mental problems

 - Enlarged pupils

 While they’re usually not life threatening, these symptoms can be painful and hard to live with.
 That unpleasantness can lead to continued drug use.